oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 }
 ```

-Before this will compile, you'll need to create a `app/src/app/model/group.ts` file with the following contents:
+Before this compiles, you'll need to create a `app/src/app/model/group.ts` file with the following contents:

 ```typescript
 export class Group {